 Channel darter (Photo by J.R.
 Shute/Conservation Fisheries)

-What breathes under water, lives in Quebec’s Richelieu River and is considered a species of special concern in Canada?
+What breathes under water, lives in Quebec’s Richelieu River and is considered a species of special concern or officialy endangered species in Canada?

-All three species are of special concern according to the Committee on the Status of Endangered Wildlife in Canada, and vulnerable under the Quebec Act Respecting Threatened or Vulnerable Species (ARTVS).
+The first three species are of special concern, according to the Committee on the Status of Endangered Wildlife in Canada, and vulnerable under the Quebec Act Respecting Threatened or Vulnerable Species (ARTVS).
 While the copper redhorse was officialy listed as an endangered species in 2007, it is protected by Canada's Species at Risk Act.
 Their populations have suffered from the effects of water runoff and a lack of suitable habitat.
 The Nature Conservancy of Canada (NCC) is hoping to address both of these threats.

 Île Deschaillons is located in the Richelieu River in Saint-Roch-de-Richelieu, about 20 kilometres from Sorel-Tracy.
 NCC protects a 20-hectare (49-acre) area here, which supports a channel rich with aquatic plants, waterfowl and at-risk fish species.

 This land securement adds to NCC’s conservation areas on the Richelieu River.
 NCC has also conserved 15 kilometres of riverfront between the Highway 35 bridge at Saint-Jean-sur-Richelieu and the Pierre-Étienne-Fortin wildlife sanctuary in the Chambly Basin.
 Other NCC-conserved lands in the area include the Jeanotte and Cerfs islands in St-Charles-de-Richelieu.
 These two properties, which form an archipelago of more than 70 acres (30 hectares), are the two last islands of the Richelieu River to be uninhabited.
 This area is important habitat for the survival of young copper redhorse.